 Epsom Salt Foot Soak for Injuries

-A soak in epsom salt is probably the most popular way to sooth and detox the feet.
+A soak in Epsom salt is probably the most popular way to soothe and detox the feet.

-A vinegar soak is very helpful for an all purpose foot detoxification effect.
-I prefer raw apple cider vinegar (ACV) packed in glass for this purpose.
+A vinegar soak is very helpful for an all-purpose foot detoxification effect.
+I prefer raw apple cider vinegar (ACV) packed in glass for this purpose (sources).
 This is because vinegar packed in plastic will leech toxins into the vinegar.
 These toxins will end up in your detoxing foot bath.